connoranastasio/JabiBot/README.md

 | Raspberry Pi 4B      | ~$0.50–0.90 (energy)   |
 | Raspberry Pi Zero 2W | ~$0.20–0.40            |

-A Pi costs 5–10x less to run 24/7 than even the cheapest cloud hosts — and you own the hardware.
+A Pi costs 5–10x less to run 24/7 than even the cheapest cloud hosts, while you have full ownership and control the hardware.

 ### Educational Value